mghotbi/DspikeIn/README.md

 ### Data Transformation

-*Check if transformation is required.*
+*Check if transformation is required for spike volume variation.*

 ```r